SealifeFoam/MART---441/Week13/ReadMe.md

 Change the gravity, so each star has gravity.[]

-Use different sprites for the player - look in the assets folder.[] -where could I get usable sprite sheets?
+Use different sprites for the player - look in the assets folder.[check] -where could I get usable sprite sheets?

 Why not add some spikes you must avoid?
 You could create a new ‘spikes’ group and check for collision vs. the player, only instead of killing the spike sprite you kill the player instead. []